sangkunine/MedicalWorks/README.md

 ## User interface

 - Keyboard<br>
-You can see any one of the slice images dynamically by pressing the key **arrow up** and **down** with your mouse cursor over the slice image area of interest.<br>
+You can see any one of the slice images dynamically by pressing the key **arrow up** and **down** with your mouse cursor over the slice image area of interest.
 Also you can measure a mean value, standard deviation, geometric area, etc. of the selected area by clicking two points while holding **ctrl** key.
 To delete the selected area, use the **delete** key with your mouse cursor over the selected area.

 - Mouse<br>
 The slice image of interest can be enlarged or reduced by double clicking the image.<br>